List of criminal organizations in DC Comics: The Gang

+Gangland Guardians

+When the West Coast Crime Syndicate invaded Gotham City to eliminate Batman and take over the city's crime, the Penguin assembled the Joker, Catwoman, Mad Hatter, Cluemaster, Getaway Genius, and Johnny Witts as the Gangland Guardians to combat them unknowingly under the influence of Mister Esper.
+When the Guardians managed to protect Batman from the threat, they dissolved to return to their own efforts to eliminate Batman.

+Garn Daanuth's elementals

+Garn Daanuth transformed three unwitting people into his elementals Earth, Water, and Air.

+Gas Gang

+Gemini

+A pair of lovers, Santiago and Belladonna became the villainous Gemini.

+General Zod's gang

+After conquering Pokolistan, General Zod recruited Ignition, Kancer, and Faora as his followers.

+The Gentry

+Golden Glider and Chillblaine

+Using one of her brother's cold guns, Golden Glider formed a number of partnerships with male criminals over time with them adopting the identity of Chillblaine.
+Eventually, one of them killed her.

+Gotham City Sirens

+The Grey

+The Green's fungal equivalent, the Grey is an opposite force of nature that thrived on decay.
+Its avatar Matango became a foe of the Green's elemental Swamp Thing.
+Later, other champions emerged in Solomon Grundy and Miki.

+Guano Cravat's gang

+An arms dealer, Guano Cravat employed the likes of the Swiss and Doctor Moon for his operation.

+Gunhawk and Gunbunny

+A pair of highly trained assassins and lovers.

 H

 H.I.V.E.

 H.I.V.E. stands for the Hierarchy of International Vengeance and Extermination.
-During the first incarnation of the H.I.V.E., the H.I.V.E.
+During the first incarnation of H.I.V.E., the H.I.V.E.
 Master gathered seven other unnamed criminal scientists to take over the world and eliminate their enemies in the form of Superman and the Teen Titans.
 The H.I.V.E.
 Master is later killed and replaced by the H.I.V.E.
-Mistress and they enlist Deathstroke the Terminator to help them out.
+Mistress and they enlist Deathstroke to help them out.

-The second Incarnation of the H.I.V.E. was established by Adeline Kane, Deathstroke's ex-wife.
-They were tracked down by Tartarus, an Anti-Titans led by Vandal Savage and made up of Gorilla Grodd, Lady Vic, the Red Panzer, the Siren, and Cheshire.
+The second Incarnation of H.I.V.E. was established by Adeline Kane, Deathstroke's ex-wife.
+They were tracked down by Tartarus, an Anti-Titans led by Vandal Savage and made up of Gorilla Grodd, Lady Vic, Red Panzer, Siren, and Cheshire.

+Hand of Krona

+The Hand of Krona is an interstellar technology cult.

 Hangmen

 The Hangmen is a group of high-powered assassins.
 It consists of Breathtaker, Killshot, Provoke, Stranglehold, and Shock Trauma.